Tools2024-03-21

 The class SocialMediaCampaign inherits MarketingCampaign but doesn’t make use of the inherited methods.
 This is the case of refused bequest code smells.
 Such code smells are problematic as they result in inefficient use of resources.

 You can use delegation instead of inheritance, or depending on what sections of the parent class could be used in the inherited class infected with a refused bequest.
-You may also consider extracting the parent class methods and objects into a superclass.
-Then, make both parent and subclass inherit that superclass.
+You may also consider extracting the parent class methods and objects into a super class.
+Then, make both parent and subclass inherit that super class.

 Switch Statements, aka Conditional Complexity Code Smells